headhunter45/Metropolis/Metropolis/README.txt

 Changelog:
 v0.4.6
-	Added optional generation of a sign identifying owner in plots on creation v0.4.5 v0.4.4
+	Added optional generation of a sign identifying owner in plots on creation Added a Cuboid constructor that takes a worldedit selection Added a debug mode that enables extra logging.
+MetropolisPlugin.DEBUG should be true for snapshots and false for release builds.
+	Added an occupied Plots list to MetropolisPlugin to keep track of both player homes and reserved plots.
+	Added the Plot class as a parent of PlayerHome and moved relevant code to it.
+	Added a command to reserve plots that aren't tied to a player.
+This can be used to setup a larger protected area around spawn v0.4.5 v0.4.4
 	Added a welcome message telling players where their home is.